Cash ISAs and savings

 These are not cash investments or savings accounts.
 They carry the risk of you losing your money.
 Basically, these funds aim to earn you a better return than bank interest rates.
 They do this by holding a mix of investments – eg, some deposits and short-term securities that earn interest but can fall in value.
 They can earn you a better rate than cash savings accounts but returns are not guaranteed and you could get back less than you invest.
 You might be required to defer withdrawals.

-When ISA rules change on 1 July, you will be able to hold money market funds in an investment ISA.
+You can hold money market funds in an investment ISA.

 How to choose cash investments